erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 ### MWC

-Prof. [Sebastiano Vigna] of the University of Milano suggested to use a Multiply With Carry generator instead:
+[Sebastiano Vigna] of the University of Milano suggested to use a Multiply With Carry generator instead:
 ``` erlang
 T  = A * X0 + C0,